 10. The Power of Now by Eckhart Tolle

-The Power of Now describes living in the now to be the truest and purest way to happiness and enlightenment.
-This is a great book for musicians because it describes how to be more passionate about what you are doing in the moment rather than being anxious about the past or future.
-The more you are aware and in the moment, the more focused you will be and the more you will get out of your life, out of your musicianship, and out of your practice time.
+The Power of Now describes living in the now to be the truest and surest way to happiness and enlightenment.
+This is a great book for musicians because it describes how to be more passionate about what you are doing at the moment rather than being anxious about the past or future.
+The more you are aware and at the moment, the more focused you will be and the more you will get out of your life, out of your musicianship, and out of your practice time.
 Focus on the now and on the joy of the journey: you will get wherever you are going to in due time.

-These fun, profound reads will have a tremendous impact on your musical joy, journey and growth.
+These fun, profound reads will have a tremendous impact on your musical joy, journey, and growth.

 You can also buy these top-10 must-reads here in the ZOT Zin Music bookstore https://www.zotzinguitarlessons.com/store/